SESYNC-ci/introdb-lesson/_slides/intro.md

 <!--split-->

 The plots have a lot of dynamic characteristics too, and are regularly surveyed with a particular focus on their changing species compostion.
-Every survey of each plot produces a distinct set of observations to be recorded in a database.
-A well-structured database has been designed to store & access the bounty of information produced by this long-term ecological experiment.
+Every survey of each plot produces a distinct set of observations that get recorded in a well-structure database, designed for reliable storage & rapid access to the bounty of information produced by this long-term ecological experiment.

 ![]({{ site.baseurl }}/images/gkr2.jpg){: width="60%"}